 To avoid any meat or frozen food sticking to the manual slicer, ensure the blade is sharp enough before you begin slicing.

-Also, you should cut downward and move slowly at the same speed so that no meat pieces fly out of the slicer.
+Also, you should cut downward and move slowly at the same speed while holding the frozen beef firmly so that no meat pieces fly out of the slicer.

 4. Use Electric Knife

-A typical electric knife has two jagged blades coupled to a motor.
-When the knife is in action, these serrated blades glide in opposing directions; hence it cuts through frozen meat easily.
+Typical electric knives have two jagged blades coupled to a motor.
+When the knife is in action, these serrated blades glide in opposing directions; hence, it cuts through frozen meat easily.

 To cut frozen meat using an electric knife: